jochenvw/azure-durable-functions-examples/sequential-processing-of-servicebus/README.md

 # Sequential handling of Service Bus Messages with Azure Durable Functions

 ## TL;DR
+In order to achieve this:
-Ensure the Service Bus queue is configured with sessions, and keep polling the orchestration from the run function until the orchestration finishes.
+- Ensure the Service Bus queue is configured with sessions
+- Poll the orchestration from the trigger function until the orchestration finishes
+- Please keep the [following](## Things to note) in mind

 [link to relevant code](https://github.com/jochenvw/azure-durable-functions-examples/blob/ffb6162b27b3c3de0223fe00206224e152446107/sequential-processing-of-servicebus/src/servicebus-processor-func/servicebus_processor.cs#L54-L96)